serverless-heaven/serverless-aws-alias/README.md

 work).
 Additionally, given an alias with `--alias=XXXX`, logs will show the logs for the selected alias.
 Without the alias option it will show the master alias (aka. stage alias).

+The generated API logs (in case you enable logging with the stage `loggingLevel` property) can be shown the same way as the function logs.
+The plugin adds the `serverless logs api` command which will show the logs for the service's API.
+To show logs for a specific deployed alias you can combine it with the `--alias` option as usual.

 ## The alias command